 A session of 20 or more people starts with a short introduction, followed by a human spectrogram that demonstrates the amount of experience available in the room.
 Next, we give participants some time to think of a challenge for which they would like peer advice.
 A second human spectrogram follows which maps participants’ comfort level.

 Participants are then divided into small equally-sized groups of between six and eight people.
 Each group shares a round table covered with flip chart paper and plenty of colored markers.
 Group members then individually describe their challenge on the paper in front of them using mindmapping.
 Each participant gets equal time to explain their issue and receive advice and support from their table peers.

 When sharing is complete, two final human spectrograms close the session.
 They provide a public group evaluation that maps the shift in comfort level of all the participants and the likelihood that participants will work to change what they’ve just shared.

-Both of these techniques allow people to learn about each other and connect around issues that are personally/professionally meaningful.
+Both of these two powerful ways to open a conference allow people to learn about each other and connect around issues that are personally/professionally meaningful.
 In my experience, they lead to much more powerful and authentic participant engagement than the generic “icebreakers” (hate that term!) typically used.